Table of Contents

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-Emergency Management: 31% fewer EPs, completely renumbered
+Emergency Management: 31% fewer EPs, completely renumbered (effective July 1, 2025)

-The entire EM chapter was rewritten.
+The Joint Commission rewrote the entire EM chapter for BHC.
 Per R3 Report Issue 49, “Effective July 1, 2025, new and revised emergency management requirements will apply to all Joint Commission–accredited behavioral health and human services programs.”
-The Joint Commission reduced elements of performance by 31% for BHC organizations and built a new numbering system around EM Leadership, Hazard Vulnerability Analysis, and Emergency Operations Planning.
+The same report notes the restructuring “resulted in a reduction in the number of elements of performance by 31% in the EM chapter for the behavioral health and human services program.”

-Where we see operators get tripped up:
+Where operators are getting tripped up:

-- The HVA is no longer a once-a-year exercise filed in a drawer.
+- HVA is no longer a once-a-year exercise filed in a drawer.
 Surveyors want to see leaders using HVA findings to drive mitigation and preparedness decisions across the year.

-Effective January 1, 2025, the Joint Commission replaced the prior restraint and seclusion requirements in the Comprehensive Accreditation Manual for Behavioral Health Care and Human Services.
 Per R3 Report Issue 44, the revisions “reduce redundancies, streamline processes, and remove the physical holding of a child or youth requirements,” folding physical holding into the general restraint framework because “physical holding that restricts freedom of movement is a type of restraint.”

 Infection Control, OTP/MOUD, Workplace Violence, and Accreditation Participation